karllhughes/learn/_posts/2022-02-12-the-ultimate-list-of-developer-podcasts.md

 Topic: Software testing

 The Testing Show - covering everything related to software testing.
-Our panel of software testing experts will break down and analyze new tools, methodologies, trends and more.
+Our panel of software testing experts will break down and analyze new tools, methodologies, trends, and more.
 With a new episode every two weeks, you'll be sure to get your testing fix.
 The Testing Show is sponsored by QualiTest.
 Deploy Software that You and Your Customers Trust with QualiTest Software Testing and Business Assurance Services.

 ### [Opensystems media](http://ecast.opensystemsmedia.com/)